btissammkouka/btissammkouka/README.md

 ## 💡 About Me

-🎓 Master’s student in Artificial Intelligence at UCA, Morocco
+🎓 AI Researcher | M.Sc. in Artificial Intelligence
 🔍 Interested in AI, Computer Vision, NLP, and AI Generative
 🧠 Passionate about building real-world solutions with AI and smart systems
-📈 I love hackathons, research challenges, and applied ML/AI projects

 ---